jamiesonbecker/fillup.js/README.md

     contact1 = $(".contact1").fillup("contactform");
     contact2 = $(".contact2").fillup("contactform");

 Now you have two form copies that are all independently identifiable -- just use the "contact1" classname however you like!
-Here's what the DOM looks like now:
+Here's what the DOM looks like now (don't worry, this is being generated for you automagically)

     <html>